Agoric/documentation/main/zoe/guide/contracts/loan.md

 Liquidation is scheduled using the `priceAuthority` parameter.
-Specifically, the contract gets a promise resolved when the value of the collateral falls below a particular trigger value defined by the `mmr`
+Specifically, the contract gets a promise resolved when the value of the collateral falls below a trigger value defined by the `mmr` parameter:
-parameter:

 ```js
   const internalLiquidationPromise = E(priceAuthority).quoteWhenLT(